Skip to content

 Share:

-River Otters Make a Comeback in New York Waters
+River Otters Return to New York Waters

 North American river otter populations are on the rebound after a precarious drop during the mid-20th century due to a mix of human-driven causes, including habitat loss, hunting, and pollution.